 What about other types of espresso?

 A ristretto shot is even more concentrated than regular espresso.
-To make a ristretto shot, you use half an ounce of water with the same amount of coffee (7 grams) — producing a shot that’s about twice as strong.
-If you make a double ristretto, you’ll use one fluid ounce of water — and get a doubly strong full shot of espresso.
+To make a ristretto shot, you only use half an ounce of water with the same amount of coffee (7 grams) — producing a shot that’s about twice as strong.
+If you make a double ristretto, you will use one fluid ounce of water — and get a doubly strong full shot of espresso.
 The idea behind ristretto espresso is that the best flavors come out of the beans at the beginning of the shot — the first 15 milliliters — so a double ristretto has all of the tastiest compounds and oils but none of the bitterness extracted later.

 How long does it take to pull a shot?